 Now, in 2013 we have the phenomena of ‘selfies,’ and with that a growing trend for them to be taken while half naked and pouting.
 This is generally the domain of teenage girls, desperate for peer approval about everything from their looks to their dress sense.
 In a recent article published on The Age, Olymia Nelson wrote: “seeing some of these images can feel too intimate.
 It’s almost as though we’re peering through a window.
 Some photos may be of girls showing skin, or girls lying on a bed.
 Just about all are seeking some sort of approval from their friends.
 The aim is not to communicate joy but to score a position.”

 I’m left wondering, what more do we want to see?

-By spending the last couple of weeks in-obersvo of New York, I’ve come to realise that there is most definitely an American girl.
+By spending the last couple of weeks delightedly tripping about the streets of New York, I’ve come to realise that there is most definitely an American girl.
 I’m not sure you could say the same for Australia, I think we perceive that the ‘Australian woman’ is some sort of beautiful Frankenstein stitch-up of Jennifer Hawkins and Miranda Kerr, but it’s simply not the case.